wh0th3h3llam1/PdfDing/README.md

 * Browser based PDF viewing
 * Organize PDFs with tags
 * Clean and responsive UI
-* Remembers current position - continue where you stopped reading
 * SSO support via OIDC
 * Every user can upload its own PDFs.
 There is no admin curating the content.